 - Say hello with a smile

-- Say Thank you
+- Always say Thank you

 - Say Please

-- Say Sorry
+- Always say Sorry

-I was always told when growing up that if you can not say something nice, then say nothing at all, and treat others how you would like to be treated yourself.
+I was always told when growing up that if you can not say something nice, then say nothing at all.
+And treat others how you would like to be treated yourself.
 This is something that has stuck with me throughout my life and something I have told my children.

 Yesterday, we had to visit the hospital with my Daughter, on entering A&E you immediately saw posters all around about zero tolerance of abuse to staff.
 Whilst waiting in line to be seen, I witnessed a member of staff having to deal with an awkward patient.